-We are mothers of Texas A&M students–both past and present–who like to get together for charitable and educational purposes.
+We are mothers of Texas A&M students both past and present who meet monthly during the school year and host events for charitable and educational purposes.
 Our Fort Worth/Tarrant County Aggie Moms Club was the second club ever established when the Aggie mothers groups began in 1922.
-Don’t we look good for 95?!
+Don’t we look good for 96?!
 We have almost 200 members now.
 We do a lot of good and have a lot of fun in the process.
 Come join us!

 LOOKING FOR SCHOLARSHIP INFORMATION?

 If you are a current or future Aggie looking for college money, we appreciate your interest in our scholarships.
 We are still offering our annual scholarships but our scholarships are now being administered and distributed by Texas A&M University.
 This is good news because you do not have to go through an additional application process.
 Simply follow the instructions on the TAMU scholarship website and if you meet our eligibility requirements, you will be considered for the Fort Worth/Tarrant County Aggie Moms Scholarships and many others.